Sprocket drive unit 200 Nm 12 volts

 Various stainless "plate" sprockets to be welded on shaft 11T - 26T

-Various stainless "hub" sprockets bored and keyed to suit shaft 11T - 26T
+Hub sprocket 15 teeth stainless 5/8"pitch bored and keyed to suit

 *1: This drive is as standard delivered with a 11 teeth 5/8" sprocket.
 Please specify when different.